 Work and Wages

-This page was last updated on: 2023-10-27
+This page was last updated on: 2025-06-07

 Minimum Wage

 The Constitution of Ukraine guarantees everyone the right to get at least the minimum wage as determined by law.
 The minimum wage in Ukraine is determined at the national level.
-Minimum wage is revised every year by the Law of Ukraine on State Budget.
+Minimum wage is revised by the Law of Ukraine on State Budget.
 Minimum wage is calculated as hourly and monthly wage.
 Wage is set a higher level for heavy work in harmful and hazardous working conditions, work is special geographical regions and geological conditions, and work with health risks.
 The list of such works is determined by the Cabinet of Ministers.

 Employers who failing to pay the stipulated minimum wage rate are liable to an administrative fine of between 30-100 times non-taxable minimum incomes.
 Violation of the legislation on payment of labor is punishable by an administrative fine in the amount of 30 to 100 tax-free minimum incomes of citizens.
 Repeated violation within a year or in relation to a minor, a pregnant woman, a single father, mother or a person who replaces them and is raising a child under 14 years of age or a child with a disability entails a fine of 100 to 300 tax-free minimum incomes of citizens.